Ryan Beat: 2022

 Ahead of the 2022 Championship Off-Road season, Ryan Beat Motorsports expanded to field five trucks: a Pro 2 for the eponymous owner; three Pro Lites for Carson Parrish, Mason Prater, and newcomer Brody Eggleston; and a Pro SPEC for rookie Gray Leadbetter.
 The 2022 Champ Off Road season kicked off at Antigo.
 As an owner, Beat made history when his driver, Leadbetter, became the first female to win a professional Champ Off-Road race in the PRO-SPEC class.
 Leadbetter would go on to win the PRO-SPEC championship, becoming the first female to win a championship in Champ Off-Road history.
 The win also gave Beat an additional championship as a car owner.
 Beat closed out the 2022 Champ Off Road season with three podium finishes at Antigo, Crandon, and ERX.
 In addition to short course off-road racing, Beat entered his second career Stadium Super Truck race in Nashville.
 Following a battle for the lead, Beat finished fourth.

 2023

-Ryan Beat competed for the first time at The Great American Shortcourse series' season opener at King of the Hammers on Monday, February 6th.
+Beat competed for the first time at The Great American Shortcourse series' season opener at King of the Hammers on Monday, February 6th.
 He qualified on the pole in the PRO-2 class, and after an inverted start, he raced from sixth to win.

 In media

 Beat served in the 2015 film Furious 7.

-He was featured in a General Tire commercial that aired from 2018 to 2021.
+Beat was featured in a General Tire commercial that aired from 2018 to 2021.